vippsas/vipps-invoice-api/vipps-invoice-api.md

 | MSISDN      | A number uniquely identifying a subscription in a GSM or a UMTS mobile network.
 Simply put, it is the mapping of the telephone number to the SIM card in a mobile phone.
 See [MSISDN](https://en.wikipedia.org/wiki/MSISDN). |
 | Actor       | An ISP, IPP or invoice recipient.                                                                                                                                                                                            |
 | Idempotency | The property of endpoints to be called multiple times without changing the result beyond the initial application.                                                                                                            |

+## Time format and time zones

+We use the [RFC-3339](https://www.ietf.org/rfc/rfc3339.txt) format, which is a profile of _ISO 8601_.
+This format includes time zone information.
+As an IPP/ISP this means that date and time sent to the API *must* be specify the time zone.
+Having time zone information implies that the API can work with date and time in a consistent and predictable manner.
+Internally the RFC-3339 time format is stored relative to UTC.

+`1986-03-24T09:30:00.52Z` is in UTC time (denoted by the Z), while `1986-03-24T10:30:00.52+01:00` is the same time specificed with2 a time zone.
+The two examples specify the exact same point in time.

+There are several benefits to this approach.
+It deals with daylight saving time, leap seconds and all other things that can cause edge cases when working with date and time.

 # Core functionality